 SSC supported the ideas, creation and implementation of this plan.
-The group started planning early in this school year (Fall 2017) and continued in the Spring of 2018.
+The group started planning early in this school year (Fall 2018) and continued in the Spring of 2019.
 Also, staff were asked to guide the plan during the Spring grade-level meetings.
 During subsequent leadership meetings, new ideas about online subscriptions, additional staffing and making this budget 'staff heavy' were heard, and this SPSA is representative of those comments.
-The Coleman Site Council approved the draft on March 28th, 2018 and staff approved the draft on April 4th 2018.
-Final approval for the 1819 plan was gathered during the April 2018 staff meeting.
-During the September 19th staff meeting, we reviewed SBAC and reading assessments from 2018.
-The growth and stagnation confirmed the need for more people on site working with students of need and no other changes were made.
+The Coleman Site Council approved the draft on September 13, 2019.
+Final approval for the 1920 plan was gathered during the April 2019 staff meeting.